 The second, and by far the more delicious feather in it’s Panama– it’s gift to the world; the honey processing method.
 We’ll get further into this shortly, but the honey processing method, a hybrid technique between washed and natural processing methods, originated in Costa Rica, with different variations found from producer to producer.

-Coffee Growing Regions of Costa Rica
+What are Coffee Growing Regions of Costa Rica?

 If you were to look at a map of Costa Rica, and you pinned out all of the coffee farms and growing regions with little red needles, what you would end up with is a reasonably neat cluster of pins toward the center of the country– both latitude and longitude wise.

 While there are around eight coffee growing regions in Costa Rica, the major points of focus, and the main areas from where most of the quality specialty grade coffee comes in Costa Rica, is the Tarrazu and the West Valley regions.

 These areas are both high altitude; in the case of Tarrazu– up to 2000 meters above sea level, and the West Valley, slightly lower at around 1200-1900 masl, with both areas crops growing in nutrient-rich, volcanic soil.

 The other six growing regions are the Central Valley, Brunca, Guanacaste, Tres Ríos, Turrialba, and Orosi.

 The Tarrazu region is almost as well known for its stunning views of flowering coffee plants through lush forest in the growing season, as it is for stunning coffee it produces after the harvest.